manuelcanga/wpo-checker/readme.txt

 Add new quick links to check WPO / WebPerf in your published posts, pages and terms.
 You'll test your website contents with PageSpeed, GtMetrix and so on

 == Description ==
 WPO Checker allows to you to check performance of  your posts and terms.
-You'll test your website contents  with Gtmetrix, Google PageSpeed Insights, Web Page Test, Page Speed Optimization, Yellow Lab Tools and Batch Speed.
+You'll test your website contents  with Gtmetrix, Google PageSpeed Insights, Web Page Test, Page Speed Optimization, Yellow Lab Tools,  Batch Speed, Keycdn Performance Test and Bytecheck.

 == Send me bugs or improvements ==